aryopg/aryopg/README.md

 ### Hi there 👋

+My name is Aryo Pradipta Gema (He/Him).
+I am currently a PhD student in Biomedical AI at the University of Edinburgh under the supervision of Dr. Beatrice Alex, Dr. Pasquale Minervini, and Dr. Luke Daines.
+My research interests are in the intersection between NLP and the clinical domain.
+You can find more information about me and my work on (my personal website)[https://aryopg.github.io]

 <!--
 **aryopg/aryopg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.